Trees and hedgerows: quick reference for businesses

 If your development site is near ancient woodland or contains veteran trees, additional planning policy protections apply.
 These are among the strongest protections in the planning system and can significantly affect what development is possible on your site.

 If a protected tree is dangerous and presents an immediate risk to people or property, you may carry out the minimum work necessary to make it safe without prior consent.
-However, you must give the local planning authority 5 working days' notice before removing a dead, dying, or dangerous TPO tree except in genuine emergencies.
+For a dead TPO tree (the 'dying' category was removed by the 2012 Regulations), you must give the local planning authority 5 working days' notice before carrying out the works.
+Urgent works to remove an immediate risk of serious harm are exempt from the notice requirement altogether - carry out the minimum necessary, then notify the authority.
 Keep photographic evidence and written records of the danger and the works carried out, as you may need to demonstrate the emergency was genuine.

 If you are planning a development that involves tree works, your TPO or conservation area application should be submitted alongside or before your planning application.
 The planning authority may also attach conditions to planning permissions requiring tree protection measures during construction and replacement planting.